How to Stain Hardwood Floors Darker (Without Sanding)?

 Can You Refinish Wood Floors Without Sanding?

 Sanding isn’t needed if the floor is new or freshly installed as its surface will be smooth enough to accept a new top coat.
-Also if the existing finish on the boards wasn’t sealed, you don’t have to sand.

 You can replace sanding by using a store-bought chemical abrasion kit.
 The abrasion kit has everything you need to stain a floor darker without sanding.
 It contains a paste-like product known as a chemical etcher.
 The etcher will abrade the planks and allow the wood stain to penetrate and stick more easily.